TissUUmaps/TissUUmaps.github.io/_tutorials/tissuumaps_3/01_tissuumaps_ClassV&QC.md

 link: "https://github.com/TissUUmaps/TissUUmaps/blob/master/examples/Instructions%20for%20using%20plugins/2_ClassV%26QC_plugin_in_TissUUmaps.md"
 ---

- You can fin a written tutorial how to use ClassV&QC plugin at this [link](https://github.com/TissUUmaps/TissUUmaps/blob/master/examples/Instructions%20for%20using%20plugins/2_ClassV%26QC_plugin_in_TissUUmaps.md){:target="_blank"}.
+ You can find a written tutorial how to use ClassV&QC plugin at this [link](https://github.com/TissUUmaps/TissUUmaps/blob/master/examples/Instructions%20for%20using%20plugins/2_ClassV%26QC_plugin_in_TissUUmaps.md){:target="_blank"}.